Social Media

 Image Credit: Warsaw Tourism Office

 During Christmas, Warsaw is filled with Christmas lights and cute illuminated displays – you’ll see families skating on the ice rink in the city centre, and there are traditional Christmas markets aplenty.
 There’s the Rynek Christmas market in the Old Town’s main square, the modern Christmas market in Praga and the main Christmas market along Market Square.
-These Christmas markets in Europe are perfect if you’re on the hunt for Christmas gifts, as you’ll find warm sweaters and hats, local gingerbread and chocolates, Christmas decorations and much more being sold out of small wooden stalls that are decked out in colourful holiday lights.
+These festive markets are perfect if you’re on the hunt for Christmas gifts, as you’ll find warm sweaters and hats, local gingerbread and chocolates, decorations and much more being sold out of small wooden stalls that are decked out in colourful holiday lights.

-10. Winter Wonders, Belgium
+13. Winter Wonders, Belgium

 Winter Wonders in Brussels is spread out across several parts of the city such as Marché aux Poissons and the Grand-Place, and includes ice skating rinks, massive Christmas trees and a three-kilometre stretch of snow-blanketed Christmas chalets, offering hot food, warm mulled wine and more.
 Winter Wonders is also a light-filled affair, as it includes the Brussels by Lights event.
 This mini light festival will have all sorts of Christmas light displays and illuminations across the city’s streets and shopping districts.
 Bring good walking shoes, as there is almost 20km of light displays to check out.